t-o-k/Predynastic-Egyptian-granite-vase/README.md

 Here is the page about the scan and the STL file: https://unchartedx.com/site/2023/02/19/new-video-updates-to-the-vase-scan-responses-and-the-stl-file/

-## Images created with the examples:
+## Images created with the POV-Ray examples:

 ### Vase
 [Source code](POV-Ray_files/Vase.pov)\